Course code 22 91 1550 00

 Course learning outcomes

-3. Students will be able to collaborate in a project team, assuming different roles.
+2. After completing the course, the student will be able to collaborate in a project team, assuming different roles.

-5. Students will be able to communicate effectively in different contexts, both in speech and in writing.
+3. After completing the course, the student will be able to communicate effectively in different contexts, both in speech and in writing.

 Programme learning outcomes